arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_history_id.md

-@startDocuBlock get_api_control_pregel_history_pid
+@startDocuBlock get_api_control_pregel_history_id
 @brief Get the status of a Pregel execution

-@RESTHEADER{GET /_api/control_pregel/history/{id}, Get Pregel job execution status, getPregelHistoryPid}
+@RESTHEADER{GET /_api/control_pregel/history/{id}, Get the execution statistics of a Pregel job, getPregelJobStatistics}

 @RESTURLPARAMETERS

 @RESTURLPARAM{id,number,required}
-Pregel execution identifier.
+Pregel job identifier.

 @RESTDESCRIPTION
-Returns the current state of the execution, the current global superstep, the runtime, the global aggregator values as well as the number of sent and received messages.
-Compared to the status API `/_api/control_pregel/{id}` the history API will also deliver the execution state when they are not kept in memory anymore, as they are being persisted in the database.
+Returns the current state of the execution, the current global superstep, the runtime, the global aggregator values, as well as the number of sent and received messages.

+The execution statistics are persisted to a system collection and kept until you remove them, whereas the `/_api/control_pregel/{id}` endpoint only keeps the information temporarily in memory.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-HTTP 200 is returned in case the job execution ID was valid and the state is returned along with the response.
+is returned if the Pregel job ID is valid and the execution statistics are returned along with the response.

 @RESTREPLYBODY{,object,required,get_api_control_pregel_struct}
 The information about the Pregel job.

 @RESTRETURNCODE{404}
-An HTTP 404 error is returned if no Pregel job with the specified execution number is found or the execution number is invalid.
+is returned if no Pregel job with the specified ID is found or if the ID is invalid.

 @EXAMPLES

 Get the execution status of a Pregel job:

-@EXAMPLE_ARANGOSH_RUN{RestPregelStatusConnectedComponentsHistoryPid}
+@EXAMPLE_ARANGOSH_RUN{RestPregelConnectedComponentsStatisticsId}

 var examples = require("@arangodb/graph-examples/example-graph.js");
 var graph = examples.loadGraph("connectedComponentsGraph");

-var postUrl = "/_api/control_pregel";
+var url = "/_api/control_pregel";
 var body = {
   algorithm: "wcc",
   graphName: "connectedComponentsGraph",
   params: {
     maxGSS: graph.components.count(),
     resultField: "component"
   }
 };
-var id = internal.arango.POST(postUrl, body);
+var id = internal.arango.POST(url, body);

-var historyUrl = "/_api/control_pregel/history" + id;
+url = "/_api/control_pregel/history" + id;
 while (true) {
-  var status = internal.arango.GET(historyUrl);
+  var status = internal.arango.GET(url);
   if (status.error || ["done", "canceled", "fatal error"].includes(status.state)) {
     assert(status.state == "done");
     break;